metiago/metiago.github.io/content/posts/java-apache-camel-xml.md

 </animals>
 ```

-Here we have our JAXB mapped classes representing the XML above:
+Here we have our JAXB mapper classes representing the XML above:

 ```java
 import java.io.Serializable;